eKoopmans/brackets-ide/README.md

 Integrated Development for Brackets
 ================
 This extension provides Brackets with integrated development capabilities like compiling, error line markers, and debugging support.
-Currently works with PHP, Python, JavaScript(Node), and Ruby!
+Currently works with PHP, Python, Ruby, Perl and JavaScript(Node)!

 Use the left Run icon or press Ctrl(Cmd)-Alt-B to build current file.